German military rifles: 1810 Neue Korps-Jägerbüchse (Prussia)

 During the early 19th century, Prussia began to standardize its military rifle.
 In 1810, as part of its strenuous effort to rebuild its army after the defeat at Jena-Auerstadt, the state officially adopted its first standard rifle, which was a combination of preferred features from previous weapons.
 It had a 28½" .58 caliber tapered and flared barrel, offering good balance.
 This was the only flintlock military rifle of a major military power to use set triggers, and was the first German rifle that could be fitted with a bayonet.

 As with most early military rifles used by European forces, they were not designed to supplant the smooth bore musket, but meant to be a complementary weapon used by special units including light infantry, skirmishers, and snipers.

 1811 Kavalleriebüchse (Prussia)

-The 1811 Prussian Cavalry Rifle was almost a completely redesigned: it was a new pattern featuring a new lock and hardware.
+The 1811 Prussian Cavalry Rifle was almost completely redesigned: it was a new pattern featuring a new lock and hardware.
 It had a 17" octagonal barrel firing a .60 caliber bullet, but was changed to a round barrel in 1823.